tecunningham/tecunningham.github.io/_drafts/ambiguity.md

 Here are a couple of intuitions which violate expected utility:

-* Suppose I know there are 30 black balls in an jar, and 60 which are either blue or gold.
-I would be much happier betting on getting a black ball, than on either getting a blue ball or getting a gold ball.
+* Suppose I know there are 30 black balls in an jar, and another 60 which are either blue or gold.
+I would be much happier betting on getting a black ball, than either betting on a blue ball or betting on a gold ball.

-* I would be much happier to bet on the outcome of a coin flip than to bet on the outcome of a fight between a boxer and a wrestler, even if I can choose whether to bet on the boxer or the wrestler.
+* I would be much happier to bet on the outcome of a coin flip than to bet on the outcome of a fight between a boxer and a wrestler, even if, in the latter case, I can choose whether to bet on the boxer or the wrestler.

 Both intuitions violate expected utility which says that I should always prefer the second type of bet, because no matter what probability I put on the outcome, I can choose to bet on the thing which is more likely.
 Yet most people share this intuition that the second type of bet sounds less attractive.

-And most modern textbook on decision-making say that this is a deep distinction about the choices we face: the distinction between *risk*, where you know the probability of an outcome (as in the coin flip), and *ambiguity*, where you don't know the probability (as with the boxer-v-wrestler fight).
+And most modern textbook on decision-making say that this is a deep distinction about the choices we face: the distinction between *risk*, where you know the probability of an outcome (as in the coin flip, the black ball), and *ambiguity*, where you don't know the probability (the blue and gold balls, and the boxer-v-wrestler fight).

-However the distinction between risk and ambiguity is conceptually strange because the orthodox definition of probability is that it is a property of beliefs, not a property of the world.
-This implies that it is meaningless to say of an event has an *unknown* probability, because the probability of a property of your knowledge.
+However the distinction between risk and ambiguity is conceptually strange because under the orthodox definition probability is a property of beliefs, not a property of the world.
+Thus it is very strange to say that you don't know the probability of an event, as if there was a probability which you could know.

 Nevertheless a lot of otherwise smart and sincere people have spent chunks of their lives trying to modify expected utility in a way that can justify our intuitions.
 The basic idea of these modifications is to model peoples' ignorance about the probability of an event, and allow ignorance about probabilities to influence decisions.